ai4reason/vizar/docs/index.md

 If you have any suggestions and thusly you want to help us with the development of VizAR then [check the Feedback section](feedback.html).

+### Implementation

+If you want to check the implementation or you want to use VizAR on your own then check the [GitHub Repository](https://github.com/ai4reason/vizar).
+Specific instructions can be provided on demand.
+Use the [GitHub Discussions](https://github.com/ai4reason/vizar/discussions) to get it touch.

 ### Credits

 Development of this software prototype and web interface was supported by: